chris-casper/Meshtasticd-Configuration-Tool/README.md

 # Meshtasticd-Configuration-Tool

-This is a fork of the original [Meshtasticd-Configuration-Tool](https://github.com/chrismyers2000/Meshtasticd-Configuration-Tool), adding support and optimization for nebra meshtasticd nodes.
+This is a fork of the original [Meshtasticd-Configuration-Tool](https://github.com/chrismyers2000/Meshtasticd-Configuration-Tool), adding support and optimization for nebra hardware and hats. eg neo 6m gps chips, nebra modem, common nebra hats, etc.

+Will also add in the reliability scripts, GPS config, WiFi config, SDR config, tailscale, etc.

 This is NOT yet operational.
+Do not use!

   ---
 ## 1. Meshtasticd Configuration Tool (CLI only)